Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 The Career/Transfer Center provides ;a wide variety of services to help students succeed in completing their certificate or A.A. degree, transfer to a four year college, or choose their major and career path.
 The Center offers workshops on exploring careers and majors, college applications, how to transfer to a four year college, resume writing skills, interviewing skills, job shadowing, and four year college financial aid.
 Students can explore four year colleges and universities by making appointments with visiting college representatives and peer mentors, attending college fairs, and joining us for free bus trips to four year colleges and universities.
 There is a library of transfer and career information that includes college catalogs, articulation agreements with four year colleges and DVD's and videos of various colleges and careers.
 There is also a computer lab available for students to access online career and transfer information.
 After attending a workshop, students can make appointments for individual career advisement.

-Library Academic Resource Center, 2nd Floor
+Library Academic Resource Center, Room 234, 2nd Floor

 Student Services Center (SSC), 2ndFloor